Modern Slavery and Human Trafficking Statement

 Training and Awareness

-To ensure a suitable understanding of the risks of modern slavery and human trafficking occurring in our supply chains, and where we deem there is a high risk of modern slavery or human trafficking within our supply chain or internally, we will organise externally sourced training for those relevant employees.
+To ensure a suitable understanding of the risks of modern slavery and human trafficking occurring in our supply chains, where we deem there is a high risk of modern slavery or human trafficking within our supply chain or internally, we will organize appropriate training for those relevant employees.

 This statement has been approved by Marex’s board of directors.